HomeGuidesAPI Reference

 }

-1. Once you have saved all configuration changes, restart Cursor to apply the new settings.
+1. Once you have saved all configuration changes, terminate all Cursor processes and relaunch Cursor to apply the new settings.

 2. Verify the connection by looking for visual indicators and asking a question to test the connection.

-3. (Recommended for security) To avoid storing your API key in plaintext, save your API key to an environment variable.
-Then, use the following command to launch Cursor:
+3. (Recommended for security) To avoid storing your API key in plaintext, save your API key in your password manager.
+Then, use the following command to launch Cursor, pasting in your API key when prompted:

-Note that as of now, this only supports MacOS.
+Note that as of now, this only supports MacOS and Windows.

 VS Code